-As competition and account complexity increase, sellers today face mounting pressure to close more deals in less time.
+As competition and account complexity increase, sellers today face mounting pressure to win more enterprise deals in less time.
 Which strategies help most?

 Databook recently hosted a webinar with Prolifiq, in which we aimed to uncover the best practices used by high-performing sales teams to win 3x more deals on average in enterprise accounts.
 Together with Jack Gallo, VP of Sales at Prolifiq, I spoke with an executive panel featuring fellow Databooker Dave Graswick, RVP of Strategic Accounts and Channels, and Scott Barghaan, GM and VP of Sales at Salesforce.

 Here are the top tactics we surfaced during our discussion.